 Orchitis can occur when the epididymis is infected, as part of epididymo-orchitis Epididymitis and Epididymo-orchitis Epididymitis is inflammation of the epididymis (the coiled tube on top of the testis that provides the space and environment for sperm to mature), and epididymo-orchitis is inflammation of the... read more .
 When infection involves only the testes, it is called orchitis.

 Orchitis is most often caused by a virus, usually the mumps virus.
 Rarely, it is caused by other infections.
 About 20 to 25% of men who have mumps develop orchitis.
 Most cases of mumps orchitis occur in boys younger than 10 years.

-Orchitis may cause the testis to shrink but usually does not decrease production of the male hormone testosterone.
-Orchitis may diminish the person's fertility, particularly if it affects both testes and/or occurs after puberty.
+Orchitis may affect one testis or both testes.
+Long term, it may cause the testis to shrink but usually does not decrease production of the male hormone testosterone.
+Orchitis may diminish fertility, particularly if it affects both testes and/or occurs after puberty.
 However, infertility is rare.